People Seem Out Of Touch In These 'Am I The Jerk?' Stories

 “NTJ – She is treating your place as if is it hers.
 While you may want your guests to feel comfortable, they cannot be so comfortable that they make you and your partner stressed out.

 Because after all, they are the ones intruding, not you.
 What I would do is explain to her that the partner is just too much and it has affected your home life to the extent you are no longer able to enjoy your place.
-So, I would tell her that you don’t want any more overnights and if her and her partner feel such a need, they can get a motel for those times.
+So, I would tell her that you don’t want any more overnights and if she and her partner feel such a need, they can get a motel for those times.

 That would be the condition of her being able to stay with you and if she can’t abide by that arrangement, she can of course move.
 Remember it is you doing her a favor, not the other way around.”
 PumpkinPowerful3292